maxwell-hoff/maxwell-hoff.github.io/_posts/2019-08-23-adjusted-ops-plus-notebook.markdown

 img: adjusted_ops_plus_thumbnail_10.png # Add image post (optional)
 tags: [adjusted ops plus, ops plus, ball park factors, handedness ball park factors, on base plus slugging] # add tag
 ---
 The following workbook is used to measure the effect that ball parks have on player performance.
-Ball park adjustments are common in standard MLB stats, but their methodologies used to calculate the adjustments are rarely pressure tested.
-This workbook examines several different methodologies and the affect that these methodologies has.
+Ball park adjustments are common in MLB stats, but their methodologies used to calculate the adjustments are rarely pressure tested; specifically handedness (which side of the plate a batter bats from) is under-examined in my opinion.
+This workbook examines several methodologies and the affect they have.
 See [full article](https://maxwell-hoff.github.io/challenging_methodologies_for_ball_park_adjustments/) for high-level analysis.

 ## Table of Contents
 1. Consolidate [play by play data](https://www.retrosheet.org/game.htm)